-10 Power Supply Recommendations
+9 Power Supply Recommendations

-The recommended input supply voltage (VCCI) for the UCC21520 and the UCC21520A is between 3 V and 18 V. The output bias supply voltage (VDDA/VDDB) range depends on which version of UCC21520 one is using.
+The recommended input supply voltage (VCCI) for the UCC21550-Q1 is between 2.7 V and 5.5 V. The output bias supply voltage (VDDA/VDDB) range depends on which version of the UCC21550-Q1 is being used.
 The lower end of this bias supply range is governed by the internal under voltage lockout (UVLO) protection feature of each device.
-One mustn't let VDD or VCCI fall below their respective UVLO thresholds (For more information on UVLO see Section 8.3.1).
-The upper end of the VDDA/VDDB range depends on the maximum gate voltage of the power device being driven by the UCC21520 and the UCC21520A.
-The UCC21520 and the UCC21520A have a recommended maximum VDDA/VDDB of 25 V.
+VDD or VCCI cannot fall below their respective UVLO thresholds (for more information on UVLO see Section 7.3.1).
+The upper end of the VDDA/VDDB range depends on the maximum gate voltage of the power device being driven by the UCC21550-Q1 with a recommended maximum VDDA/VDDB of 25 V.

 A local bypass capacitor should be placed between the VDD and VSS pins.
 This capacitor should be positioned as close to the device as possible.
 A low ESR, ceramic surface mount capacitor is recommended.
-It is further suggested that one place two such capacitors: one with a value of ≈10-μF for device biasing, and an additional ≤100-nF capacitor in parallel for high frequency filtering.
+It is further suggested to place two such capacitors: one with a value of ≈10-μF for device biasing, and an additional ≤100-nF capacitor in parallel for high frequency filtering.

 Similarly, a bypass capacitor should also be placed between the VCCI and GND pins.
-Given the small amount of current drawn by the logic circuitry within the input side of the UCC21520 and the UCC21520A, this bypass capacitor has a minimum recommended value of 100 nF.
+Given the small amount of current drawn by the logic circuitry within the input side of the UCC21550-Q1, this bypass capacitor has a minimum recommended value of 100 nF.

-11 Layout
+10 Layout

-11.1 Layout Guidelines
+10.1 Layout Guidelines

-One must pay close attention to PCB layout in order to achieve optimum performance for the UCC21520 and the UCC21520A.
+The user must pay close attention to PCB layout in order to achieve optimum performance for the UCC21550-Q1.
 Below are some key points.